webpack/webpack.js.org/src/content/guides/asset-management.md

 Prior to webpack, front-end developers would use tools like [grunt](https://gruntjs.com/) and [gulp](https://gulpjs.com/) to process these assets and move them from their `/src` folder into their `/dist` or `/build` directory.
 The same idea was used for JavaScript modules, but tools like webpack will __dynamically bundle__ all dependencies (creating what's known as a [dependency graph](/concepts/dependency-graph)).
 This is great because every module now _explicitly states its dependencies_ and we'll avoid bundling modules that aren't in use.

-One of the coolest webpack features is that you can also _include any other type of file_, besides JavaScript, for which there is a loader.
+One of the coolest webpack features is that you can also _include any other type of file_, besides JavaScript, for which there is a loader or built-in [Asset Modules](/guides/asset-modules/) support.
 This means that the same benefits listed above for JavaScript (e.g. explicit dependencies) can be applied to everything used in building a website or web app.
 Let's start with CSS, as you may already be familiar with that setup.

 ## Setup